react-static/react-static/README.md

 To see an example of using , refer to our [`basic` example template](https://github.com/nozzle/react-static/blob/master/examples/basic)

+---
 ### Custom Routing

-If you end up needing more control than `<Routes />` offers, have no fear. `react-static` provides you with all of the custom routing components you are normally used to with `react-router`:
+If you end up needing more control than `<Routes />` offers, have no fear.
+React Static provides you with all of the custom routing components you are normally used to with `react-router`:

-**NOTE: These components are available via `react-static`.
+**NOTE: These components are available via the `react-static` import.
 There is no need to import them via `react-router`**

 - `<Route>`
 - `<Switch>`